sumdahl/dotfiles/README.md

 # DOTFILES

-This repo contains dotfiles configs of
+This repo contains dotfiles configs and useful scripts, functionalities and some fixes to my laptop.

 - qtile
 - dwm with fully patched